pat-s/2019-feature-selection/docs/00-manuscripts/mdpi/reviews/review1/reviewer3.md

 Which is a rephrased version of the question referred to in l.398.

-Design:
+> Design:
-Here I would like to flag three significant problems:
+> Here I would like to flag three significant problems:

 > Sampling of the hyperspectral data is based on points with 1m buffer (to account for a positioning error), which in practice translates to 4 pixels per tree, in most cases.
 I would suggest that this means that each tree might be very poorly represented.
 I assume that these trees have crowns wider than 1 -2 m, and that ~4 m2 (possibly with some spectral information from outside of the tree) might represent only a small fraction of the crown.
 I recommend revising this approach.

 Thanks for asking for clarification on this matter.
-A buffer of 1m always results in four contributing pixels for each tree.
+A buffer of 1 m radius always results in four contributing pixels for each tree.
-We've had an intense discussion internally about the correct sizing of a buffer (if at all), and came to the conclusion that using a buffer of 1m is the best compromise.
+The authors discussed this issue very carefully and came to the conclusion that using a buffer of 1 m is the best compromise between ensuring that the data actually corresponds to the respective tree, and covering the tree's camopy as completely as possible.
-Compromise because there will be no perfect solution; either we decide to not account for possible positioning errors which would increase the risk of using a pixel value which is not representing the tree at all (and possibly even bare ground, especially at the corners of the plot) or, by using a too large buffer, average out the actual tree reflectances by including too many surrounding pixels (and again possibly including bare ground).
+There has to be a trade-off because there will be no perfect solution; either we decide to not account for possible positioning errors which would increase the risk of using a pixel value which is not representing the tree at all (and possibly even bare ground, especially in the corners of the plot) or, by using a too large buffer, average out the actual tree reflectances by including too many surrounding pixels (and again possibly including bare ground).

-In our view, a buffer of 1m actually matches crown sizes of most trees quite well (please see the attached images for a better illustration).
+In our view, a buffer of 1 m radius actually matches crown sizes of most trees quite well (please see the attached images for a better illustration).
-Tree crown sizes depend on the age of the tree and will vary across plots.
+Actual tree crown sizes depend on the age of the tree and will vary across plots.
 These sample trees will also be included in the graphical abstract of this work.
-FIXME: add image
+*FIXME: add image*
-FIXME: add image "tree buffer viz"
+*FIXME: add image "tree buffer viz"*

 > The VI feature set is of completely different nature than HR and NRI, because the VIs only represent some portion of the analysed spectra, which is equivalent to elimination of a lot of features a priori, whereas in the case of the other sets this elimination occurs later.